cleon/hello-react-classes/README.md

 Advanced: By `requestKey`<br>

 5. Run `npm install` in the root dir of this repo

+# Running the app
-6. Run `npm run start` to run the app
+1. Run `npm run start` from the root dir to run the app